-How to Build a Flip Custom Animation Effect in PowerPoint
+How to Build a Custom Flip Animation Effect in PowerPoint For Your Website

 Wondering how we made a PowerPoint object play on a web page?
 The trick is to have a PowerPoint slide turned into web-ready Flash or HTML5 format.
-With iSpring Pro add-in add-in, you can create a perfect Flash&HTML5 copy of a PPT file keeping all animations, slide transitions and interactive content.
-Created presentations will be supported by desktops, laptops and mobile devices including iPads, iPhones and Android tablets.
+With the iSpring Converter Pro add-in, you can create a perfect Flash+HTML5 copy of a PPT file, keeping all animations, slide transitions and interactive content perfectly intact.
+Published presentations will be supported by desktops, laptops and mobile devices including iPads, iPhones and Android tablets.

-This interactive flipping object was created with iSpring Pro 6.0
+This interactive flipping object was created with iSpring Converter Pro

 Here are the instructions on how to build Flip Custom Animation:

 Step 1.
-Place two pictures of the same size that represent two sides of one object.
-For example, we are using these two pictures of the Earth's two hemispheres:
+On a slide, place two pictures of the same size that represent two sides of one object.
+For example, we are using these two pictures of the Earth’s two hemispheres:

 Step 2.
 Now we add the following animation effects to each of them in order to make them move the right way (This sample was created with PowerPoint 2007):

 - Object 1 - Collapse exit effect - on click

 - Object 2 - Stretch entrance effect - after previous

 - Object 2 - Collapse exit effect - on click